 As more and more boomers elect to begin receiving Social Security benefits, many people can’t help but adopt a fatalistic view of the financial health of the fund.
 With the majority of boomers likely collecting for roughly two decades, it seems as if a fund shortage is a matter of when, rather than if.
 Indeed, a 2015 report from the Social Security Administration (SSA) states that the OASDI trust is projected to run out in 2033 if no adjustments are made.
 When it runs out, the SSA projects that tax revenue will be able to foot the bill for 77% of benefits.

 That doesn’t mean that Social Security is likely to go bankrupt.
 We’ve been in this situation before, with the country staring down a Social Security funding shortfall in the 1980s.
 Congress took action, raising the full retirement age to 67 and implementing taxes on benefits.
 Expect congress to act again before it’s too late.
-That could mean raising the cap on OASDI taxes (which currently only apply to income below $128,400); it could mean raising the retirement age once again; it might even mean changing how we calculate cost-of-living adjustments.
+That could mean raising the cap on OASDI taxes (which will only apply to income below $137,700 in 2020); it could mean raising the retirement age once again; it might even mean changing how we calculate cost-of-living adjustments.

 In other words, Social Security isn’t going away, but it’s likely to see some changes in the years to come.